David asked: “How can I remove dried blood from a mattress? The stain has been there for over four years.”

 How to Remove the Stain:

-- Since you don’t want the fluids to run deep into the mattress fibers, we will start by making a paste.
+- Start by making a paste.
 Hydrogen peroxide and salt are the active ingredients in this paste that will remove the proteins in the blood.

 - Mix together ½ cup of cornstarch, 1 tablespoon of salt and ¼ cup of hydrogen peroxide.
 It should be the consistency of toothpaste.
 If no hydrogen peroxide is available, try using plain water and allow the salt to work at the stain.